mon-csirt/active-directory-security/MEAM/SILOS.md

 ## Example

-The following script is an example of how to create Authentication Policies and Authentication Policy Silos to MEAM design:
+The following script is an example of how to create Authentication Policies and Authentication Policy Silos to match the MEAM design:

 - __User Silos__ are used to lock a set of accounts (either "user" or gMSA accounts) to a specific set of computers.
 When enforced, the Domain Controller will prevent these users from authenticating on machines not specificed in the silo.
 - __PAW Silos__ are used to enforce that only users in a specific tier can authenticate to PAW devices in that tier.
 Like user silos, when enforced, the Domain Controller will prevent unauthorized users authenticating to PAW devices.